-Work Health Professionals conduct onsite Ergonomic Assessments in Perth and around WA.
+Work Health Professionals conduct onsite Ergonomic Assessments in Perth.

 Ergonomic assessments serve to protect employees from sprain and strain injuries.
 These remain one of the most common causes of Workers Compensation claims.